Ebola: Mapping the outbreak

 Ebola was first identified in 1976 and occurs in regions of sub-Saharan Africa.
 There are normally fewer than 500 cases reported each year, and no cases were reported at all between 1979 and 1994.

-However, the outbreak in DR Congo is a different strain of the virus and unrelated to the epidemic in West Africa, which now dwarfs all previous outbreaks.
+However, the outbreak in DR Congo was a different strain of the virus and unrelated to the epidemic in West Africa, which now dwarfs all previous outbreaks.